WELCOME TO TOWN OF GRAND RAPIDS

 The Town of Grand Rapids is proud to announce its ranking as the 4th Safest Town in Wisconsin according to the 2015 ValuePenquin Report and 5th by the 2015 Niche Report.
 We are also proud to have been named 20th of the Best Towns to Raise a Family in Wisconsin by the 2015 Niche Report.

-In addition to the above recognition, the SafeWise Report has recently released its "50 Safest Cities in Wisconsin" report, ranking Grand Rapids as the 6th Safest City in Wisconsin.
+In addition to the above recognition, the SafeWise Report has recently released its 2018 “50 Safest Cities in Wisconsin” report, ranking Grand Rapids as the 7th Safest City in Wisconsin, and also the 82nd Safest City in the nation.
 To compile this report, SafeWise used the most recent FBI crime data from 2013 to analyze and rank these cities, which all have a minimum population of 3,500 people.
-"Not only are 68 percent of these cities on our list for the second time, but 48 of them reported zero murders in 2013," SafeWise security analyst Rebecca Edwards said.
-"The communities on this list are a great example of the difference concerned citizens can make in keeping their town safe."
+“Not only are 68 percent of these cities on our list for the second time, but 48 of them reported zero murders in 2013,” SafeWise security analyst Rebecca Edwards said.
+“The communities on this list are a great example of the difference concerned citizens can make in keeping their town safe.”

 “Our officers are serious about the safety and security of all residents of the Town of Grand Rapids, as well as the visitors who come to enjoy the peace and quiet of our community,” said Grand Rapids Police Chief Mel Pedersen.
 “With the great community support and cooperation, our department is better able to serve everyone, residents and visitors alike.”